TheMannu/Devops-Tools-Installation-Configurations/ELB.md

    Amount of time between health checks sent to EC2 instances.
   Healthy threshold
    Number of consecutive health check successes before declaring an EC2 instance healthy.

+  Select All the Configured Instances or Servers in which Traffic should be distributed

+Enable cross-zone load balancing
+Enable connection draining